CDCgov/spheres-augur-build/README.md

 ## CDC SPHERES build subsampling

-The build files hosted in this repo are uses to generate the publicly hosted [SPHERES builds](https://nextstrain.org/groups/spheres), however most of the subsampling operations take place upstream of the Nextstrain ncov workflow.
+The build files hosted in this repo are used to generate the publicly hosted [SPHERES builds](https://nextstrain.org/groups/spheres), however most of the subsampling operations take place upstream of the Nextstrain ncov workflow.
 This allows for improved run-time performance and greater portability.
 This section describes the subsampling used to produce the [SPHERES builds](https://nextstrain.org/groups/spheres).
-All input data files described here are oversampled relative to the requirements in the build file to provide some flexibility in downstream subsampling by the Nextstrain augur pipeline
+All input data files described here are oversampled relative to the requirements in the build file to provide some flexibility in downstream subsampling by the Nextstrain augur pipeline.

 #### Shared filters